-Summer is on the way and while warmer weather can mean fun in the sun for owners and pets, Steve Marks, associate dean and director, veterinary medical services at the NC State College of Veterinary Medicine and Veterinary Hospital, does not want the outdoor activity to include an emergency visit to the veterinarian.
+With blazing heat and humidity lingering — and official heat advisories issued for the Triangle this weekend — Steve Marks, associate dean and director, veterinary medical services at the NC State College of Veterinary Medicine and Veterinary Hospital, does not want your outdoor activity to include an emergency visit to the veterinarian.

 “Pets can suffer from heat stroke, dehydration, even sunburn,” says Dr. Marks.
 “Your pet has limited sweat glands—found mostly on the nose and the pads of the feet—and it does not take long for a pet to become dangerously overheated.
 While all pets are at risk, short-nosed dogs and pets that are older, very young, overweight, have heavy coats, and those with preexisting disease may need extra care.”